For First Years and Parents

 - Show up at meetings as you deem appropriate to let him know you are interested in his progress

-- Check his Scout Handbook periodically to see that he is on track for his rank
+- Check his Boy Scout Handbook periodically to see that he is on track for his next rank advancement

 - Encourage your son to take charge of his scouting career